 When freeze is pressed on either axis, the joystick ceases to alter that axis.
-Freeze does not affect the Input/Output panel or Wild controls, they can still alter the frozen axis.
+Freeze does not affect the input/output or wild controls, they can still alter the frozen axis.
 The null LEDs show which direction the joystick must be moved to match the audio.